 This page may contain affiliate links.
 Learn More.

 Garden fresh pico de gallo is bursting with flavor, it’s hard to compare.
 It’s easy to make, tastes fresh, and is good for you.
+It’s a great way to use excess tomatoes or peppers from the garden.

 Yesterday my childcare organization put on a home daycare tour for providers to share ideas.
 They drove in a caravan from childcare home to childcare home and stopped in here to tour the kid’s garden.
 It was so much fun!
 I whipped up a few goodies for them to snack on when they came and they LOVED them.